 Renting your car on a peer-to-peer website or using a rideshare company to drive people and make a little money is somehow less conventional, but those sites are really picking up and it looks like it is going to be the next trend of the sharing economy.

 As a rule, I recommend no keeping in your house items you haven’t used in a whole year.
 You always think “what if”, but after a few years, all that clutter is doing you no good.
 So how about a thorough exploration of your home to get rid of everything you haven’t used in ages?
 You can look up a nearby car boot sale by asking the council or checking the local ads, and that’s extra money in your pocket to buy stuff that you will actually use.

 5. Sell your skills

 Sometimes people look around and say ok, I don’t have a spare item to rent or sell, so I have no ways to make extra money unless I invest and buy products to sell.
 How about your skills?
 Maybe you speak a foreign language, maybe you love kids or dogs, maybe you’re really good at baking birthday cakes..
 Whatever it is, it should be easy to turn it into a marketable skill.
 Just think about what you enjoy doing.
 Playing tennis?
 How about teaching a few kids at your usual club?
 Gardening?
 Can you give that elderly neighbour a hand with her roses?
+Maybe you know how to prune azaleas, if not you can always learn!
 It may not be a lot of money but at least the hours should be flexible and time flies when you are doing something you love.